christian-marie/git-vogue/README.md

 [![Travis Status](http://travis-ci.org/anchor/git-vogue.png)](https://travis-ci.org/anchor/git-vogue)

-Intended to be used as a git pre-commit hook, *git-vogue* encourages developers to keep their Haskell code ["in vogue"][1] by providing a framework for code quality checking plugins and some supporting plugins.
+Intended to be used as a git pre-commit hook, *git-vogue* encourages developers to keep their Haskell code ["en vogue"][1] by providing a framework for code quality checking plugins and some supporting plugins.

 Currently, *git-vogue* ships with the following plugins: